 American comedian Bob Hunter, on a luxury liner to France with French counterpart Fernandel, takes an interest in blonde diplomat Ann McCall while pursued by an even shapelier blonde, the mysterious Zara, who seems to be after something in Bob's possession.
 But he's only going to France to obtain rights to a new play...so what are Zara and her sinister boss after?
 The pursuit, amorous and larcenous, continues in Paris and escalates into a full-fledged comedy thriller.Written by

 Rod Crawford <email@example.com>

 One of the few films that alternates first billing during the credits.
-Each of the four principle stars takes his/her turn at the top while the other three appear beneath them.
-The prolonged sequence begins and ends with Hope's name first.
+Each of the four principal stars takes his/her turn at the top while the other three appear beneath them.
+The prolonged sequence begins and ends with Bob Hope's name first.
 See more »

 5 of 10 people found this review helpful.